 Finally, and simply enough, ASA reduces the risk of experiencing uncomfortable dry eyes after the procedure is completed.
 And when you come to Southside Eye Care for your initial consultation for ASA in Chesapeake, VA, one of our amazing doctors—Drs.
 Keverline, Hallberg, or Uber—will be there to help you decide what the right step forward is for your eyes.

 The Advanced Surface Ablation Procedure

 ASA takes minutes to perform and is done on an outpatient basis using only anesthetic eye drops.
-During the procedure, the surgeon will gently remove the surface layer of the eye, known as the epithelium.
-This is done with either a laser that precisely lifts up part of the surface layer, or with a solution of diluted alcohol that gently loosens the epithelium so that it can be lifted to the side.
+During the procedure, your surgeon will gently remove the surface layer of the eye, known as the epithelium.
+This is done with either a laser that precisely lifts up part of the surface layer or with a solution of diluted alcohol that gently loosens the epithelium so that it can be lifted to the side.

-The Results of Advanced Surface Ablation
+The Results Of Advanced Surface Ablation

 The results of ASA are comparable to LASIK and other laser vision correction procedures, producing results of 20/40 or better in most cases.
-Some patients may still require glasses or contact lenses after treatment, but their prescription will be significantly reduced.
+Some patients may still need their glasses or contact lenses after treatment, but their prescription will be significantly reduced.
 It is important to note that ASA does not correct presbyopia, the natural change in the eyes that occurs after the age of 40, so older patients will still need reading glasses after surgery.

 Patients should begin to notice an improvement in vision within the first few days after surgery, with full results gradually developing over the course of six months.
 Glasses may need to be worn during an initial period after surgery as vision adjusts.